Diffuse Domain Methods with Dirichlet Boundary Conditions: Conclusion

 \section{Conclusion}

 We have introduced and analysed a new approach for applying the \DD{} method to partial differential equations on complex domains, derived from a mixed formulation.
 This led to the development of two new methods, \MixedZ{} and \MixedO{}.
-A key benefit of these methods, for certain problems, is that it transforms the essential Dirichlet boundary conditions into natural boundary conditions within the gradient equation of the mixed system.
-Furthermore, we derived new stabilised methods derived from Nitsche's method, \NSDDM{} and \NDDM{}, and improved stabilisation of existing methods.
+A key benefit of these methods, for certain problems, is that they transform the essential Dirichlet boundary conditions into natural boundary conditions within the gradient equation of the mixed system.
+Furthermore, we derived new stabilised methods derived from Nitsche's method, \NSDDM{} and \NDDM{}, and improved stabilisation of existing methods with a focus on advection dominated problems.

-Numerical experiments for Advection-Diffusion problems demonstrated that the new methods improve on the existing methods. \NSDDM{}, consistently produced the best $L^2$ error, and while \MixedZ{} performed close in the $L^2$ error, it performed significantly better in the $H^1$ error.
+Numerical experiments for Advection-Diffusion problems demonstrated that the new methods improve on the existing methods. \NSDDM{} consistently produced the best $L^2$ error, and while \MixedZ{} performed close in the $L^2$ error, it performed significantly better in the $H^1$ error.
 This suggests that \MixedZ{} is especially beneficial for problems where the accuracy of the solution's gradient is important, due to the boundary conditions being included in $\sigma \approx \nabla u$.

-Notably, \MixedZ{} method was the only method proven to be coercive without an additional stabilisation term, whereas \NSDDM{} is a high performing symmetric formulation.
+Notably, the \MixedZ{} method was the only method proven to be coercive without an additional stabilisation term, whereas \NSDDM{} is a high performing symmetric formulation.

 The experiments of the incompressible Navier-Stokes equations, using an incremental pressure correction scheme, demonstrated their accuracy for complex Dirichlet boundary problems.
 Both methods produced the expected behaviour, however, the measurements showed some error relative to the reference values.